Prince Demna of Georgia

-Demna (დემნა, a hypocorism for Demetrius, დემეტრე) (c.
-1156 – died c.
-1178) was a Georgian royal prince and pretender to the throne proclaimed as king during the failed nobles’ revolt of 1177/8.
+Demna (დემნა, a hypocorism for Demetrius, დემეტრე; died 1178) was a Georgian royal prince and pretender to the throne proclaimed as king during the failed nobles’ revolt of 1177/8.

 Biography

-Early years

-Born around 1156, (Note: According to Donald Rayfield, Demna was 21 years old in 1177, which means that he was born around 1156.)
-Demna was the son of King David V of Georgia and his unknown wife.
-David V had overthrown his father, Demetrius I, after Demetrius had chosen his younger son, George, as his heir apparent instead of David, the elder son.

-In 1154 David managed to overthrow Demetrius, made him a monk and sent him to the David Gareji monastery, while he ascended the throne.
+Demna was the son of King David V, who in 1154 managed to overthrow his father, Demetrius I, made him a monk and sent him to the David Gareji monastery, while he ascended the throne.
 However, David V died suddenly six months after becoming king.
-According to Vardan Areveltsi, David was poisoned by Sumbat I and Ivane II Orbeli, with whom the Orbelis had made an agreement with Prince George that he would appoint them as Amirspasalars.
+According to Vardan Areveltsi, David was poisoned by Sumbat I and Ivane II Orbeli, with whom the Orbelis had made an agreement with Prince George, younger son of Demetrius I, that he would appoint them as Amirspasalars.

 According to precedence and law, after David's death, his young son, Prince Demna should have inherited the throne.
 But Demetrius was restored to the throne, and he crowned his younger son, George, as co-ruler and retired to David Gareja monastery.
 Others allege that Demetrius had also died, and that George then seized the throne illicitly.
 According to the Armenian historian Stepanos Orbelian, gives his family's version of the events, which, unsurprisingly, exonerates them but still firmly condemns George.
 Stepanos denies any family involvement in the murder of David V and says that George had sworn to David V that he would rule only until Demna reached his majority, but then reneged on his vow.